tarantool/doc/doc/platform/storage/wal_extensions.rst

 ..
 NOTE::

-    You can use the :doc:`tt cat </reference/tooling/tt_cli/cat>` command to see the contents of a write-ahead log.
+    You can use the :ref:`tt-cat` command to see the contents of a write-ahead log.